LalaQuuu/scone/README.md

-# faqchat
+# scone
-FAQ coding challenge
+Coding challenge to develop HTML and CSS skills